How “Double Jeopardy” can Protect You in Your Case

 - Subsequent prosecution after mistrial is unconstitutional

 - Multiple punishment for the same indictment is unconstitutional

-If you have been arrested and tried for a crime, and you are told that you are going to be re-arrested, it is important that you hire a Houston criminal defense attorney to help you and argue Double Jeopardy in your case today.
-Don’t hesitate to hire a successful lawyer from The Martinez Law Firm to represent you and make sure that you get the treatment that you deserve in your case.
-Learn more about the double jeopardy protections by talking with an experienced attorney at our firm today!
+If you have been arrested and/or tried for a crime, and you are told that you are going to be re-arrested, it is important that you hire a Houston criminal defense attorney to help you and argue Double Jeopardy in your case today.
+Don’t hesitate to hire a successful criminal defense lawyer, like Herman Martinez, from The Martinez Law Firm to represent you and make sure that you get the treatment that you deserve in your case.
+Learn more by talking with an experienced attorney at our firm today!